Business problem hub

 • Stop spending on fixes that do not touch the cause.

-• Use Business Problem Review when the problem crosses more than one function.
+• Use the business consultation when the problem crosses more than one function.

 When outside help makes sense

 Outside help makes sense when the owner is too close to the business to see the pattern, or when the next fix costs more than a clean diagnosis.
-The point is not to add another opinion.
-The point is to find the real business problem and stop paying for the wrong fix.
+Use the consultation to find the real business problem and stop paying for the wrong fix.

 Common questions